Skip to Content

 A sail boat is anchored up at a beach in Tayrona National park after sailing from Santa Marta

 It isn’t just Cartagena that has amazing islands, beaches, and boat excursions.
-In fact, going on a full-day sailing tour in Santa Marta is not only breathtaking but super affordable too!
+In fact, we have a whole list of amazing tours to Tayrona National Park from Santa Marta.
+It’s a breathtaking place that’s super affordable too!

 On a sailing trip from Santa Marta, you can visit beaches in Tayrona National Park, which are some of the most pristine in the country.
 You’ll also see islands, jungle landscapes, and mountains.
 The scenery is super impressive around Santa Marta and you really should enjoy it from out on the water.

-We did this particular sailing tour that stops at a couple of gorgeous beaches as well as visits the only island in Tayrona National Park.
-It includes lunch, snacks, snorkel gear and only cost us $55 USD each!
+We did this particular sailing tour that stopped at a couple of gorgeous beaches as well as visited the only island in Tayrona National Park.
+It includes lunch, snacks, and snorkel gear and only cost us $67 USD each!
 You’re definitely in capable hands with Luis on the tour.
+Lots of other travelers enjoyed this tour too – check out the hundreds of 5-star reviews here!

 2. Enjoy the view at Restaurante Burukuka